-Sales of Nokia Lumia 900 have exceeded expectations, says AT&T execAlex Wagner - Deputy Managing Editor, News Desk
+Sales of Nokia Lumia 900 have exceeded expectations, says AT&T execAlex Wagner - Editorial Director of News and Content

 The Nokia Lumia 900 finally made its official retail debut this past Sunday, and although Nokia recently revealed the number of Lumias it sold in the first quarter of 2012, we've yet to hear any information on how well the Lumia 900 has been selling.
 However, an AT&T exec recently shed a little light on the situation while speaking to the Wall Street Journal.
 Paul Roth, the carrier's president of retail sales and service, told the WSJ that sales of the device have exceeded expectations, although it's not clear exactly what those expectations were.
 Roth did add, though, that several AT&T stores sold out of their 900 stock, with the cyan model being particularly popular.
 He also revealed that Nokia has given AT&T Lumia 900s for its employees at a level that he's "never seen a manufacturer ever do."